Repair & Service

 1) Bring it in

-Bring the vacuum and the main attachments (especially the floor head).
-If it’s cordless, bring the charger.
+Bring the vacuum and the main attachments, especially the floor head.
+If it is cordless, bring the charger.

 2) We diagnose